Robust Misspecified Models and Paradigm Shifts: Global and Local Robustness

-That a BN-E with support $A\subseteq\mathcal{A}$ is p-absorbing does not imply that the dogmatic modeler's action process converges to a single action in $A$ or her action frequency converges to a certain mixed strategy with positive probability.\footnote{For example, this is weaker than the stability notion proposed by \citet{fudenberg2021limit}.
-They define that a pure BN-E $a^{\ast}$ under $\theta$ is stable if for every $\kappa\in\left(0,1\right)$, there exists a belief $\pi\in\Delta\Omega^{\theta}$ such that for any prior $\pi_{0}^{\theta}$ sufficiently close to $\pi$, the dogmatic modeler's action sequence $a_{t}$ converges to $a^{\ast}$ with probability larger than $\kappa$.
-They do not define a stability notion for mixed BN-E.} Rather, it allows for non-convergent behavior within $A$ but rules out the scenario where the modeler a.s. plays actions outside $A$ infinitely often.\footnote{Example \ref{exa:p-absorbing-mixed-SCE} in Appendix \ref{sec:Online-Appendix} shows that the agent's action may never converge when she plays a p-absorbing SCE.} Example \ref{exa:not-p-absorbing-SCE} below shows a self-confirming equilibrium that is not p-absorbing.
+P-absorbingness differs from existing stability notions of self-confirming equilibria in the literature.
+In particular, it does not imply that the $\theta$-modeler's or the switcher's action sequence converges to a single action in the support of $\sigma$ or her action frequency converges to $\sigma$.\footnote{For example, p-absorbingness is weaker than the stability notion proposed by \citet{fudenberg2021limit}.
+By their definition, a pure equilibrium $a^{\ast}$ under $\theta$ is stable if for every $\kappa\in\left(0,1\right)$, there exists a belief $\pi\in\Delta\Omega^{\theta}$ such that for any prior $\pi_{0}^{\theta}$ sufficiently close to $\pi$, the dogmatic modeler's action sequence $a_{t}$ converges to $a^{\ast}$ with probability larger than $\kappa$.
+They do not define a stability notion for a mixed equilibrium.} Rather, it allows for non-convergent behavior within the support of $\sigma$, but rules out the scenario where the modeler almost surely plays actions outside the support of $\sigma$ infinitely often.\footnote{Indeed, a dogmatic modeler's action may never converge even when she eventually only plays the actions in the support of a p-absorbing SCE (see Example \ref{exa:p-absorbing-mixed-SCE} in Appendix \ref{sec:Online-Appendix}).} Although p-absorbingness is a relatively weak requirement, not all self-confirming equilibria are p-absorbing.\footnote{If there exists an action that is outside the support of the SCE but optimal against the equilibrium belief, then playing that action can drive the agent away from the SCE (see Example \ref{exa:not-p-absorbing-SCE} in Appendix \ref{sec:Online-Appendix}).} Note that while p-absorbingness implies the existence of some full-support prior that leads to the SCE being played by a $\theta$-modeler, in principle it is not necessary that the switcher also starts with such a prior.\footnote{This is because a switcher may go through a number of switches before she eventually settles down with a model, and those switches may happen to push her belief into a trajectory to the SCE even when her prior is not on the trajectory.} I conclude our analysis of a correctly specified competing model with Lemma \ref{lem:Correctly-full-characterization}. \begin{lem} If model $\theta$ persists against a correctly specified model $\theta'$ at some priors $\pi_0^\theta$ and $\pi_0^{\theta'}$, then there exists a p-absorbing SCE under $\theta$. \end{lem}